mitmedialab/nmi-ai-2023/README.md

 `requirements.txt` contains the packages necessary to download.

+`chatlog.js` a Google Apps Script to be run on Google Sheets to record data from a web interface.
+It can be added to Google Sheets from Extensions > Apps Script.
+This is used in combination with a web interface on CodePen, which you can see here (API codes redacted): https://codepen.io/rliu3426/pen/bGQoPyd

+To use the CodePen, you will need to replace the `YOUR OPENAI API KEY HERE` with your OpenAI key.
+To collect the conversation data in a sheet, you will need to replace `YOUR SHEET API KEY HERE` with the URL generated from the Google Apps script.

 ## Data

 Data is in the Results folder, split into **Motive** and **Eliza_Motive** folders.